Clarity-Digital-Twin/SeizureTransformer/docs/technical/NEDC_INTEGRATION_PLAN.md

-# NEDC Integration Plan for SeizureTransformer (Full Implementation)
+# NEDC Integration Plan (Technical)

-This document is the single source of truth (SSOT) for NEDC integration in this repo.
+Note: The canonical, up-to-date plan now lives at `NEDC_INTEGRATION_PLAN.md` in the repository root.
+Keep this technical note in sync or replace with a short link if preferred.

 ## Decision: Full NEDC Software Integration ✅